 Danish Sign Language

 [dsl] Scattered.
 5,000 in Denmark (2007).
 24,500 (2014 IMB).
 Status: 5 (Developing).
+Recognized language (2015, Law 61, amendment to Danish Language Council).
+Alternate Names: Dansk tegnsprog, DTS.
 Dialects: None known.
 Faroe Islands, Greenland (2014 J. Zachariassen, Aldersson and McEntee-Atalianis 2007).
 Some signs are related to French Sign Language [fsl].
 Intelligible with Swedish [swl] and Norwegian [nsl] sign languages with only moderate difficulty.
 Not intelligible with Finnish Sign Language [fse].
 Signed Danish is distinct, but used in communication with some hearing people.
 Classification: Sign language.
 Comments: Fingerspelling system similar to French Sign Language [fsl].
 Organization for sign language teachers.
 Instruction provided for parents of deaf children and other hearing people.
 Christian.